Nxssie/KotlinNode/README.md

 node server.js
 ```

-And finally start the frontend Android App with Android Studio.
+And finally start the frontend Android App with Android Studio (ver.
+4.1).

 ## Built With :wrench: